Survey of Low-Resource Machine Translation: Conclusion

 \section{Conclusion}

 In the previous section (Section~\ref{sec:cases}), we saw that even if shared tasks rarely offer definitive answers, they do give a good indication of what combination of techniques can deliver state-of-the-art systems for particular language pairs.
-This look at what methods are commonly used in practise, hopefully providing some perspective on the research we have covered in this survey.
+This look at what methods are commonly used in practice hopefully provides some perspective on the research we have covered in this survey.

-In this survey we have looked at the entire spectrum of scientific effort in the field: from data sourcing and creation (Section~\ref{sec:data}), leveraging all types of available data, monolingual data (Section~\ref{sec:monolingual}), multilingual data (Section~\ref{sec:multilingual}) and other linguistic resources (Section~\ref{sec:linguistic}), to improving model robustness, training and inference (Section~\ref{sec:ml}).
+In this survey we have looked at the entire spectrum of scientific effort in the field: from data sourcing and creation (Section~\ref{sec:data}), leveraging all types of available data, monolingual data (Section~\ref{sec:monolingual}), multilingual data (Section~\ref{sec:multilingual}) and other linguistic resources (Section~\ref{sec:linguistic}), to improving model robustness, training and inference (Section~\ref{sec:ml}), and finally evaluating the results (Section~\ref{sec:eval}).

 Thanks to large-scale and also more focused efforts to identify, scrape and filter parallel data from the web, some language pairs have moved quickly from being considered low-resource to now being considered more medium-resourced (e.g.~Romanian--English, Turkish--English and Hindi--English).
 The ability of deep learning models to learn from monolingual data~\citep{sennrich2016improving,cheng2016semi,NIPS2016_5b69b9cb} and related languages \citep{liu2020multilingual, lample2019cross, pan2021contrastive} has had a big impact on this field.
-However, our models still have a voracious appetite for data, far hungrier than any human learner, and recent results on very low-resource and distant languages \citep{barrault-EtAl:2020:WMT1} show that we still have a long way to go.
-Looking forward, we now discuss a number of key areas for future work.
+However state-of-the-art systems for high-resourced language pairs like German-English and Chinese-English still seem to require huge amounts of data \cite{akhbardeh-EtAl:2021:WMT}, far more than a human learner.